-So when the current page URL matches with the Page Targeting condition of your content, it can start.
+So when the current page URL matches your content's Page Targeting condition, it can start.

 Page Targeting Condition:

-You can find Page Targeting in the Settings Page of contents both in panel.userguiding.com and in Chrome Extension.
+You can find Page Targeting in the Settings Page of contents in panel.userguiding.com and Chrome Extension.

 URL matches regex

 A regular expression (regex) is a codified way of creating a pattern for a string.
 You can choose regex as a rule to create a general matching condition that follows some rules.

 To use a regex, select the regex as your rule and type the expression into the URL field.
 The total URL input will be treated as a regular expression, and the condition for your Target Page URL will be set.

 And, UserGuiding content will show on pages whose URL matches the regular expression defined in the URL field.